Interested in volunteering?

 Please get in touch at: info@norwichfilmfestival

 Ewan joined the team in 2019 after completing City College Norwich’s Media Learning Company course.
-His role involves assisting with the marketing of the festival within areas such as social media.
+His role involves leading the marketing of the festival within areas such as social media and other online platforms.

 Alongside his role, he also works as a filmmaker and has worked across a number of projects ranging from documentaries to narrative-based short films.
 He particularly enjoys watching films which show unique perspectives in innovative ways.

-Sign up to our newsletter to hear more about what is happening at The Norwich Film Festival
+Sign up to our newsletter to hear more about what is happening at Norwich Film Festival